-Fabricated or Induced Illness by carers (previously known as Munchausen's Syndrome by Proxy)
+Fabricated or Induced Illness by carers

-(previously known as manenausen s cynarome by 1 loxy)
+(previously known as Munchausen's Syndrome by Proxy)

 This describes a situation where parents or carers fabricate or cause illness in their child.

 There are three main types of fabricated illness: verbal fabrication; tampering with charts and specimens and producing physical signs to suggest illness.
 Boys and girls are equally affected.
 By the time of diagnosis the child's apparent ill health may have been a problem for months or years.